RishuKumarCodes/build-fast-with-ai-assignment-rishu/README.md

 ## 🙏 Acknowledgments

-- If you're still reading this.
-Thank you for your time.
+- If you've read till the end, thanks for checking out my work. .
 I believe I've implemented whatever features were asked.
 Hope you like it.

 ---

-Made with ❤️ using React Native & Expo